dmbfm/zig-metal/README.md

 This library is currently in alpha stage, don't use it in any serious projects!

-Bindings are automatically generated using zig and libclang, but there still some issues with the code generation.
+Bindings are automatically generated using zig and libclang, but there are still some issues with the code generation.
 The source code for the generator can be found here: https://github.com/dmbfm/zig-metal-gen.

-In the examples folder you can find a few samples which are mostly directly translated from apple's metal-cpp samples.
+In the examples folder you can find a few samples which were directly translated from apple's metal-cpp samples.

 # Usage